Competitions and trade promotions are a trusted way to gain a broader reach and build loyalty from your customer base.

-Terms and conditions must be a key feature of your promotion.
+Competition terms and conditions must be a key feature of your promotion.
 Not only because entrants do read them, but also legislation requires all trade promotions to have accurate terms and conditions attached and readily available.

-Competition Terms and Conditions in effect create a contract between the Promoter (you) and the consumer.
+Competition terms and conditions in effect create a contract between the Promoter (you) and the consumer.
 Therefore, non-compliance with the competitions will amount to a breach of contract.

 What do terms and conditions need to include?

 It is important that the Terms and Conditions accurately reflect your Trade Promotion and comply with the relevant State and Territory requirements.
 Notably, some states and territories require competition permits or authorities, and the Terms and Conditions must be submitted with the necessary applications.

 You can use the following terms and condition template in Australia for your trade promotion.

 Firstly, start your terms and conditions by sectioning the key pieces of information.

 This way entrants can jump to the section that they most want to read, e.g. to discover if they are eligible to enter.

 For national Trade Promotions, the following will generally need to be included in the Terms and Conditions: